clewisdavis/The-Joy-of-React/course-notes.md

 - **The big component rule**

 - One must rule to follow when creating components.
-React components need to start with a Capital Letter.
+React components need to start with a **Capital Letter**.
 - Has to do with the JSX to JS transformation.
 - If our component had a lower-case funciton name, React would rednder `<friendlygreeting>` HTML elsement, instead of processing it as a component.